CARTAvis/manual_source/source/installation_and_configuration.rst

      carta /my/image/directory

-If CARTA is installed on a remote server, and users access the server via the ssh protocal, CARTA backend can be initialized via the following options.
+If CARTA is installed on a remote server, and users access the server via the ssh protocol, CARTA backend can be initialized via the following options.

 * initialize a remote CARTA backend service with both frontend and backend ports selected automatically: